eddiejessup/SublimeIndentScopeExpander/README.md

-# IndentScopeExpander
+# SelectBlock

 Expand a selection to the current top-level declaration, defined roughly as the enclosing lines around a selection, expanding upwards to the nearest non-indented line, and downwards to the next non-indented line.

-Intended as a 'expand selection to scope' command for languages that define scope by indentation, such as Python or Haskell.
+Intended to 'select top-level declaration' command for languages that define scope by indentation, such as Python or Haskell.

-One command is provided, `expand_selection_to_indent_scope`.
-By default, this command can be triggered with `ctrl+shift+i` on Linux and Windows, and `cmd+shift+i` on MacOS.
+One command is provided, `select_block`.
+By default, this command can be triggered with `ctrl+shift+u` on Linux and Windows, and `cmd+shift+u` on MacOS.

 == License

-All of IndentScopeExpander is licensed under the MIT license.
+All of SelectBlock is licensed under the MIT license.

   Copyright (c) 2019 Elliot Marsden <elliot.marsden@gmail.com>